danielqiang/BioModels-DAG/README.md

-_**This project is under active development as part of semantic data research with [UW BIME](http://bime.uw.edu/).**_
+_**Developed as part of semantic data research with [UW BIME](http://bime.uw.edu/).**_

 # BioModels-ETL